Andychen2018/A-Personalized-AI-Agent-for-Residential-Energy-Strategy-Optimization-under-Time-of-Use-Tariffs/experiments/Robustness/04_all/README.md

 | house3 | 96.5% | 93.2% | 94.9% |
 | house20 | 93.9% | 92.5% | 93.2% |
 | house21 | 92.1% | 91.1% | 91.6% |

-### Key Findings

-1. **Overall Robustness**: The system demonstrates good robustness with an average performance retention rate of 92.5%

-2. **Household Variability**:
-   - **Most Robust**: house1 (99.5% retention) - minimal impact from constraint errors
-   - **Least Robust**: house2 (83.4% retention) - most affected by constraint parsing errors

-3. **Tariff Scheme Impact**: Economy_7 shows slightly better robustness than Economy_10

-4. **Error Impact**: Despite 4.4% constraint corruption rate, most households maintain >90% performance

-5. **Cost Degradation**: Average cost increase ranges from 0.5% (house1) to 16.6% (house2)

-## Conclusions

-The demand response optimization system shows strong robustness against constraint parsing errors.
-Even with 4.4% of constraints corrupted, the system maintains over 90% of its optimization performance for most households.
-This indicates that the optimization algorithm has inherent resilience and can adapt to partial constraint corruption while still delivering significant energy cost savings.

-The variability in robustness across households suggests that system performance depends on the specific characteristics of each household's energy consumption patterns and the nature of their shiftable appliances.